alix-gao/alix-gao.github.io/_posts/2024-08-22-how-to-bring-up-threadx-on-xen.md

 the virtual count allows a hypervisor to show virtual time to a virtual machine (VM). for example, a hypervisor could hide the passage of time when the VM was not scheduled. this means that the virtual count can represent time experienced by the VM, rather than wall clock time.

-so choose virtual timer as os tick.
+so choose virtual timer as threadx OS tick.

 the interrupt ID (INTID) that is used for each timer is defined by the Server Base System Architecture (SBSA), shown here:

 ![image](../assets/2024.08/s19.png)

-TODO: add xen timer virtualization and debug the INTID allocated by xen.
+PLACEHOLDER: how does xen implement timer virtualization?

-#### 10.2 gic interrupt handling
+#### 10.2 GIC interrupt handling

 GICv3 (Generic Interrupt Controller version 3) is an ARM architecture interrupt controller that efficiently manages interrupts in multi-core processors, supports a larger number of interrupt sources, and introduces system-level and virtualization-related interrupt management features.